nicholaszein/new-community-guidelines/.github/CONTRIBUTING.md

 We can only accept bug reports that fall within the scope of what we actively support.
 Submissions that do not meet this criteria will be closed without action.

 - **Requests for personal support**
-  GitHub is not a support channel.
-For assistance with setup, troubleshooting, or how-to questions, please contact our [Support Team](https://elemn.to/support-ticket) or visit our Help Center.
+  GitHub is not an efficient support channel.
+For assistance with setup, common issues, troubleshooting, or how-to questions, please contact our [Support Team](https://elemn.to/support-ticket) or visit our [Help Center](https://elemn.to/help).

 - **Conflicts with third-party plugins, themes, or services**
   If the issue only occurs when using tools not officially supported by Elementor, please contact the third-party developer.
 We do not triage or resolve external compatibility issues.

 - **Feature requests or missing functionality**
-  If something is not broken but simply not yet supported, it’s not a bug.
+  If something is not broken but simply not yet supported, it's not a bug.
 Please use the [Feature Request form](https://elemn.to/gh-new-feature-request) instead.

 - **Custom code and unsupported modifications**
-  We cannot help debug issues related to custom snippets, template overrides, or undocumented modifications.
-Refer to our [Developer Documentation](https://elemn.to/dev-docs) if you’re building custom integrations.
+  We cannot help debug issues related to custom snippets, hooks, filters, overrides, or undocumented modifications.
+Refer to our [Developer Documentation](https://elemn.to/dev-docs) if you're building custom integrations.

 - **Security issues**
-  Do not disclose vulnerabilities here.
-Use our [Bug Bounty Program](https://elemn.to/bug-bounty) for coordinated and responsible security reporting.
+  We take security very seriously.
+And we want to resolved in a responsible manner.
+Please, do not disclose vulnerabilities as bug reports.
+Use our [Bug Bounty Program](https://elemn.to/gh-to-bounty-programs) for coordinated and responsible security reporting.

-- **Complaints, feedback, or inappropriate content**
+- **Complaints, negative feedback, or inappropriate content**
-  GitHub issues are not the right place for complaints about Elementor’s products, pricing, or policies.
+  GitHub issues are not the right place for complaints about Elementor's products, services, or policies.
 We also do not tolerate hostile, discriminatory, or disrespectful remarks.
 See our [Code of Conduct](https://elemn.to/gh-code-of-conduct).

 - **Invalid, incomplete, or vague reports**
   Reports missing required fields, lacking reproduction steps, or submitted without proper validation will be closed to maintain the quality and focus of the issue tracker.